Editor’s Note: This post was originally published in December 2018 and has been updated for accuracy and comprehensiveness.

-From Caroling in Jackson Square, to the lighting of the bonfires along the Mississippi on Christmas Eve to light the way for “Papa Noel,” visitors are sure to experience the holidays in a way they never have before in New Orleans.
+From Caroling in Jackson Square to the lighting of the bonfires along the Mississippi on Christmas Eve visitors are sure to experience the holidays in a way they never have before in New Orleans.
 Be sure to take the red streetcar down Canal Street to City Park where the centuries-old oak trees shine bright with twinkling lights as part of the park’s annual Celebration in the Oaks, through January.

 New Year, New NOLA

-Don’t miss New Year’s Eve in New Orleans, where spectators watch a giant fleur de lis drop from its perch on top of Jax Brewery, followed by a magnificent fireworks show on the mighty Mississippi River.
-Then, start the party all over again as the city plays host to the Allstate Sugar Bowl where top teams from the Southeastern Conference and the Big 12 Conference Ole Miss will compete on New Year’s Day.
+On New Year’s Eve in New Orleans, spectators watch a giant fleur de lis drop from its perch on top of Jax Brewery, followed by a magnificent fireworks show on the mighty Mississippi River.
+Earlier in the day, start the party as the city plays host to the Allstate Sugar Bowl where top teams from the Southeastern Conference and the Big 12 Conference Ole Miss will compete on New Year’s Eve.

 Throw Me Somethin’ Mister

 Don’t miss out on America’s greatest party!
-Fat Tuesday (and Gay Mardi Gras) falls on March 5, but the celebration starts more than four weeks out.
+Fat Tuesday (and Gay Mardi Gras) falls on February 21, 2023 but the celebration starts more than four weeks out.
 Choose from a variety of parades in the French Quarter or Uptown, starting as early as January 6.
 Take in the sights as a number of krewes, a term for Carnival organizations in New Orleans, amaze in beautifully decorated floats through the streets of Uptown and by foot in the Vieux Carré.
 Learn about all things Mardi Gras here.

 Elegant hotels, gas lamp-lit streets and intimate restaurants make New Orleans a perfect backdrop for a romantic getaway this Valentine’s Day.
 With history and charm around every corner, it won’t be difficult to find a place to steal a kiss from bae.
 For those who are single and ready to mingle, New Orleans is still the place to be.
 Famous for spell-binding love potions and ventures in Voodoo, the famed Marie Laveau’s hometown will help love-seekers attract their future companions (and if all else fails there’s always Grindr.)